“Patrol ships,” Miro said. “Damn, I could have sworn I could avoid them.”

 “Somehow,” Odo said, “I don’t think she’s part of the trouble he was expecting.”

-Eeris shivered, remembering the way Naral had looked at Miro.
+Eeris shivered, remembering the way Naral had looked at Miro…and then at her.
 There was something not quite right about that woman.
 Something Eeris intended to find out.